 The cornea is a clear dome that covers the front surface of the eye.
 It serves as a protective covering for the front of the eye.
 Light enters the eye through the cornea.
 It also helps focus light on the retina at the back of the eye.

-The conjunctiva is the thin mucous membrane that covers the sclera—the white of your eye.
+The conjunctiva is the thin mucous membrane that covers the sclera, or the white of the eye.
 The conjunctiva runs to the edge of the cornea.
-It also covers the moist area under your eyelids.
+It also covers the moist area under the eyelids.

-If you have a foreign object in your eye, you probably will suffer immediate symptoms.
+If you have a foreign object in your eye, you probably will have immediate symptoms.
 You may experience: